Abram Azarian (1865-1941)

 Could this be true?

 Sivas was more than 500 miles from Constantinople over mountainous terrain.
 It is an established fact that Eftik, Annik, Heghine, and Zabel were baptized in Constantinople.
-It is had to believe that they would have been born in Sivas and baptized in Constantinople.
+It is hard to believe that they would have been born in Sivas and baptized in Constantinople.
 Clearly they must have been born in Constantinople.
 Technically, this puts into question whether Abraham was born in Sivas.
 There may not be any way to resolve that question definitively, since there are no remaining records for the Armenian churches in Anatolia.
 It is clear that Abraham and Lucy had strong ties to Sivas, and it is highly likely that Abraham was born there.

 There is the possibility that they listed Sivas as a place of birth for immigration reasons.
-Before the war the immigration policy into the United States had been fairly lenient.
+Before the First World Was immigration policy into the United States had been fairly lenient.
 However, things tightened up around 1920/21 when there was a big influx of refuges from countries that had been affected by the war.
 Before the war, no documents were necessary for immigration.
 After the war various documents were required.
 While there had always been a trickle of Armenian immigration to the United States, it increased dramatically after the atrocities in 1900-1915.
 Post war Armenian immigration was very high.
 In 1921 the United States government instituted an immigration quota of three percent a year for each nationality.
 Lucy and her daughter, Anna, Mary and Alice arrived in May of 1921, after the quota had been established.
 Immigration to the United States virtually closed to Armenians by 1924.
 I do not really know what the situation for the Armenian population in Constantinople was during the genocide and WWI.
 However, the real atrocities occurred in the Armenian communities in Anatolia.
 Sivas and Harput were towns from which the Armenian population had been rounded up by the Turks and marched into the desert.
 It may have been easier to get the necessary immigration documents coming from Sivas than coming from Constantinople.

 Abraham and Lucy obviously communicated with people in Sivas.
 In 1920, their daughter Eftik (Virginia) had an arranged marriage with Harry Semerjian an Armenian from Sivas who had been living in New York for eleven years.
-I believe that there was another attempt in 1920 at an arranged marriage with another Armenian from Sivas also living in New York.
-See Melkon and Christine

 Abraham Azarian in the 1930 Census